 This summer I’ve been facing the proverbial question every human seeks to answer at some point in their life.
 What is my greater purpose on this planet?
 Really since the election last fall, I’ve been asking myself the question of how can I make a bigger difference in the world.
 Is my work meaningful?
 Am I using my time and talents as efficiently as I can?
 Am I truly living my …Keep Reading

 I’ve been a bit seasonally confused lately.
-I left the cold Midwest winter last month and moved to Kauai on my birthday.
+I left the cold Midwest winter last month and landed in Kauai on my birthday.
 It’s been an incredible month settling into the island and receiving her many blessings, including the abundance of gorgeous produce here.
 Saturday markets are filled with fruits and vegetables I’d never heard of before…soursop, egg fruit, bread fruit, longons, and over 80 varieties of avocados that I’m tasting my …Keep Reading

 Put down those smoothie bowls and cold kombuchas, vata season is here.
 In Ayurveda, everything in nature – from our bodies and minds, to the seasons around us – can be categorized by three primal energies known as the doshas, which consist of the five elements.
 Vata Dosha is the element of air and ether, it governs the season of fall and early winter.
 The qualities of vata and fall are alike – dry, …Keep Reading

 It’s the last days of summer here in Oklahoma.
 Though technically we’ve passed the equinox and are fully into fall on the calendar, there’s always this lingering heat the last few weeks of September and early days of October here.
 Plus, I’m packing up to leave for Malibu next week, where I’ll be cooking for a 4 day retreat by the ocean and I …Keep Reading